- Software Issues

 Repairing hardware issues

 It is best not to repair hard drives but rather to just replace them.
-There are some things that can easily be fixed like replacing a failed power cable, but usually if there is a hardware issue, the cost of repairing and the likelihood of future issues makes repair a bad decision.
+There are some things that can easily be fixed like replacing a failed power cable, but usually, if there is a hardware issue, the cost of repairing and the likelihood of future issues make repair a bad decision.